 Values and Ethics

-Laws and policies change, but one thing that doesn’t change is our commitment to “do the right thing, the right way.”
+Laws and policies change, but one thing that does not change is our commitment to “do the right thing, the right way.”
 We are committed to maintaining honest, fair and respectful relationships with our employees, our clients and the communities in which we are located.
 We continually provide education and training for employees not only to ensure that they are aware of the Company’s expectations of conduct, but also to provide them with the tools they need to succeed in an ethical and legally compliant culture.
 Our training classes, policies, code of conduct, reporting and advice channels and management support provide employees with the guidance they need to be able to do the right thing when faced with difficult choices.
 Senior management is responsible for modeling expected behaviors and is committed to supporting a thriving culture of integrity.
 We constantly monitor the performance of our ethics and compliance program to improve its effectiveness.

 Code of Conduct

 The Pitney Bowes Business Practices Guidelines is our code of conduct.
 It provides an overview of policies, laws and expectations of conduct for all employees globally.
 While legally compliant behaviors are the minimum expectation, we expect employees to conduct themselves with the highest ethical standards.
 We have adopted one version of our code of conduct for our employees based in the United States and another version for our employees based in international locations.
 We publish the international version in multiple languages, both to reach as many employees as possible in their own language and to accommodate differences in legal requirements and cultural practices.